 Tips To Make Clay Barring Easier

 Clay barring is a process used to remove contaminants and grime from a car’s paint.
 It can be a tedious task, but it is necessary for keeping your car looking its best.
 Fortunately, there are some tips and tricks that you can use to make the process easier.
-In this article, we’ll discuss ten tips to make clay barring easier.
+In this article, we’ll discuss some tips to make clay barring easier.

 First of all, it’s important to know what kind of tools you need for clay barring.
 You’ll need a clay bar, a lubricant such as car wash soap or detailing spray, and microfiber towels for wiping off the surface after you’re done.
 You’ll also want to have gloves on hand in case the clay gets too hot or starts sticking to your hands.